larq/compute-engine/docs/build_arm.md

 To cross-compile an LCE inference program for the ARM64 architecture, the bazel target needs to be built with the ```--config=aarch64``` flag.
-For example, to build the LCE benchmark tool, run the following command from LCE root directory:
+For example, to build the LCE benchmark tool, run the following command from the LCE root directory:

 ```bash
 bazel build -c opt \
     --config=aarch64 \
     //larq_compute_engine/tflite/benchmark:lce_benchmark_model
  ```
-To build for ARM32 architecture, use the ```--config=rpi``` flag instead.
+To build for the ARM32 architecture, use the ```--config=rpi``` flag instead.

 ## Building LCE with Make ##
 To build LCE with Make, first make sure the tensorflow submodule is loaded